multiversx/mx-sdk-py/README.md

 # mx-sdk-py

 The Python SDK for interacting with MultiversX.
+It's an all in one sdk that can be used to create wallets, sign and broadcast transactions and many more.

 ## Development setup